lyhottag13/captura/README.md

 Only required if you're setting one up from scratch.
 Coto Technologies should already have one, if not, consult IT.
 1. Download and install the [MySQL Community Server](https://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) apps from the official MySQL site.
 2. Inside of MySQL, enter the Local Instance.
 Login with the user and password you created.
 3. Paste this command into the center box, then click the lightning bolt to execute.
-This command creates a table named breville with 50 steps, an ID column, and a notes column.
+This command creates a table named breville with 50 steps, an ID column, a notes column, and a date column.
 ```
 CREATE TABLE `sys`.`breville` (
   `id` VARCHAR(45) NOT NULL,